-We are able to use our knowledge and expertise to create a design and development process for a medical device that contains human factors analysis and usability testing.
 Sterling is also able to incorporate human factors engineering and usability testing into an existing development process.
-We can assist our customers, either from the start or mid-cycle, to provide safely for the patient and/or user.
+We can assist our customers, either from the start or mid-cycle, to provide safety for the patient and/or user.
 With years of expertise and knowledge we are able to ensure our engineers help your medical device include all aspects of human factors usability.

 What is Humans Factor Engineering?

-Human Factors Engineering or as some call it ergonomics is the process of evaluating and changing the design of devices to better fit the human body and its cognitive abilities.
+Human Factors Engineering, or as some call it ergonomics, is the process of evaluating and changing the design of devices to better fit the human body and its cognitive abilities.
 This is accomplished by using the scientific method to view human behaviors and adapt devices to be better used by its users.
-When it comes to the medical devices this occurs during the usability engineering process.
-Engineers use human factors analysis, testing and validation to adapt the device’s design to ensure optimization.
+When it comes to medical devices, this occurs during the usability engineering process, during which engineers use human factors analysis, testing, and validation to adapt the device’s design to ensure optimization.